Errors

 Error format, status codes, and how to handle them.

-Validation errors (422)
+2. Validation errors (422)

-Invalid payloads return Laravel's standard validation shape:
+Invalid payloads return Laravel's validation shape: a summary message

 {